Understanding the NMJL Mahjong Card (2026 Edition)

 In American Mahjong, you’re not simply trying to build any winning hand — you must build one of the exact patterns listed on the current NMJL card.
 If your hand doesn’t match, you don’t win (even if it looks “good”).

 The card becomes both your legal map and your strategic roadmap.
 Because it changes every year, staying current matters.
+Use an old card, and you risk invalid hands, confusion, or unnecessary mistakes at the table.

 💡 Tip: You can always double-check the 2026 card layout and updated hands using the I Love Mahj online practice table, which automatically applies the correct year’s rules.